Vinnie-Mac/stg-test/README.md

 3. Enter the following commands into your terminal window ``

 #### IntelliJ IDEA
-4. Launch IntelliJ and be sure to begint he 'Open Project' process.
-Simply navigate to the folder location where the pom.xml file is located and load up all of the code within the IDEA itself.
+1. Launch IntelliJ and be sure to begint he 'Open Project' process.
+2. Select the folder location containing the pom.xml file (it will be the `stg-test` root directory)
-5. Once the project has loaded and Maven dependancies have been download and you've done a successful build of the project, head over to Edit configurations and type int the following serentity/maven based commands/flags -> ``
+3. Once the project has loaded and Maven dependancies have been download and you've done a successful build of the project, head over to Edit configurations and type int the following serentity/maven based commands/flags -> ``